cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 ## Contact
 If you have inquiries about this application, you can contact me at @Hjoerleif (Telegram/Discord) or carl.nordenbrink@abo.fi (email).

+You can also submit bug reports or feature requests by creating an issue [here](https://github.com/cnordenb/Fresh-Random-Civ-Picker_GUI/issues).

 ## Acknowledgements